SwissDataScienceCenter/renku/helm-chart/values.yaml.changelog.md

 ## Upgrading to Renku 2.yy.z

-Drops the bitnami `postgresql` chart.
-Renku instead relies on an external postgres db, or offers templates to deploy postgres through the [CloudNativePG](https://cloudnative-pg.io/) operator.
+Renku no longer uses the bitnami `postgresql` chart as its database.
+It relies on an external postgres db, or deploys one through the [CloudNativePG](https://cloudnative-pg.io/) operator.
 The operator is **not** part of this chart and has to be installed once per cluster before upgrading, see [the chart readme](https://github.com/SwissDataScienceCenter/renku/tree/master/helm-chart#upgrading).

-* DELETE `postgresql` section.
-The chart fails with a message if the section is still there.
-* NEW `cnpg`, replacing the section above.
-It configures a postgres `Cluster` in renku's namespace. `cnpg.install` takes the role of `postgresql.enabled`.
+* NEW `cnpg`.
+It configures a CloudNativePG `Cluster` in renku's namespace. `cnpg.install` takes the role that `postgresql.enabled` used to play.
+* NEW `cnpg.operatorNamespace`, defaults to `cnpg-system`.
+Opens a network policy letting the operator reach the instances
+* NEW `cnpg.autoMigration`, setting it to true imports every database and role from the legacy instance into the cnpg Cluster on **creation**.
+Fails if the Cluster already exists.
+* EDIT `postgresql`.
+The section stays, but only as a migration source: renku never connects to it again.
+Keep `enabled: true` for as long as you need the old data reachable.
 * `global.externalServices.postgresql` is unchanged and keeps working for an external postgres.
+It stays mutually exclusive with `cnpg.install`.

 Note that the hostname of the deployed database changes from `<release>-postgresql` to `<release>-pg-rw`, the read-write service of the cnpg Cluster.
 The renku chart templates it,